Are the two connected at all, is it all coincidence or are the two a result of the same root cause in some people?

 When you consider that people have had success with chlorella alone and we know how much the anioxidant packed supplement regimen we and multiple thousands have used for over a decade has helped so much, just adding a few of these superfoods to your diet, supplementing with them or juicing them can only be a good thing.
 Not to mention the many other health benefits mentioned above as a bonus.

-Alternatively, try organic juicing powders that contains all 7 of the above mentioned super foods plus more for easy quick source of powerful nutrition.
+So in conclusion, incorporating superfoods into your diet can only be a good thing.
+Alternatively, try organic juicing powders that contains all 8 of the above mentioned super foods plus more for easy quick source of powerful nutrition every morning.

 Tell us all about your experience with any superfoods you have used.
 Help other sufferers understand the power of good balanced nutrition in allowing your body to stop the symptoms of Meniere’s Disease .
 Use the comments box below or email Mike at firstname.lastname@example.org